 You can read my full Caddle review here.

-Sign up for Caddle here (plus a $1 bonus) and start saving.
+Sign up for Caddle here (enter the promo code ENOCH48192 to get a $1 bonus) and start saving.

 Maximizing Cash Back Rebates Apps

 One good thing about grocery cash back and rebate apps like Checkout 51, Caddle and Flipp, is that you can combine them to save even more money unless otherwise stated on the offer.